Computing Systemic Risk Measures with Graph Neural Networks: Preliminaries

 \subsection{The domain of graphs}

-The financial networks that we consider below can be naturally described as a graph $g$ containing nodes $1,...,N$ with node features $a_1,...,a_N \in \R$ and directed, weighted edges $\ell_{ij} \in \R$ between nodes $i,j \in [N]$.
-Motivated by this, we define the domain of graphs that are directed, weighted and contain node and edge features as follows.

-\begin{defn} Let $\mathcal{D} = \R^{N \times d} \times \R^{N \times N \times d'}$ be the domain of directed, weighted and featured graphs with $N \in \N$ nodes and with node and edge feature dimension $d$ and $d'$, respectively.
-For $g=(a,\ell) \in \mathcal{D}$ we call $a$ the node features and $\ell$ the edge features. \end{defn} For $d=d'=1$ this domain $\mathcal{D}$ accommodates financial networks that we will investigate later, see Definition \ref{def:financial_network}, if we choose the assets as node-feature and the liability sizes as edge-features. \begin{rem} Let $g = (a, \ell) \in \mathcal{D}$.
-For $i,j \in [N]$ we interpret edges with $\ell_{ij} = (0,...,0) \in \R^{d'}$ as no edge.
-For applications where differentiation between a zero-edge and no edges is necessary, it would be possible to extend the domain of edge features with some no-edge argument $(a,\ell)\in \R^{N \times d} \times (\R \cup \{\text{NE}\})^{N \times N \times d'}.$ Similarly we interpret nodes without any edges and with $a_i = (0,...,0)$ as no nodes and hence also account for graphs with less than $N$ nodes.
+The financial networks that we consider below can naturally be described as a graph $g$ containing nodes $1,\ldots,N$ with node features $a_1,\ldots,a_N \in \R^d$ and directed, weighted edges $\ell_{ij} \in \R^{d'}$ between nodes $i,j \in [N]$.
+Motivated by this, we define the domain of graphs that are directed, weighted and contain node and edge features as follows. \begin{defn} We define $\mathcal{D} := \R^{N \times d} \times \R^{N \times N \times d'}$ as the domain of directed, weighted, and featured graphs with $N \in \N$ nodes and with node and edge feature dimensions $d$ and $d'$, respectively.
+For $g=(a,\ell) \in \mathcal{D}$ we call $a$ the node features and $\ell$ the edge features. \end{defn} In general $d$ and $d'$ may be multidimensional node and edge features.
+For example, each node could have as a feature some individual risk coefficient to calculate risk weighted assets, an individual loss given default, or positions in different asset classes.
+Similarly, each edge could represent not only interbank liabilities, but also cross-holdings, loan specific loss given default or other information.
+However, in this work we focus on $d=d'=1$, where we choose external assets as node features and the liability sizes as edge features. \begin{rem} Let $g = (a, \ell) \in \mathcal{D}$.
+For $i,j \in [N]$ we interpret edges with $\ell_{ij} = (0,\ldots,0) \in \R^{d'}$ as no edge.
+For applications where differentiation between a zero-edge and no edges is necessary, it would be possible to extend the domain of edge features with some no-edge argument $(a,\ell)\in \R^{N \times d} \times (\R \cup \{\text{NE}\})^{N \times N \times d'}.$ Similarly, we interpret nodes without any edges and with $a_i = (0,\ldots,0)$ as no nodes and hence also account for graphs with less than $N$ nodes.
 However, if necessary also for nodes a no-node argument NA could be introduced.
-Obviously such changes would require all functions operating on the graph domain to be extended accordingly. \end{rem}
+Obviously, such changes would require all functions operating on the graph domain to be extended accordingly. \end{rem}